avishah3/avishah3.github.io/README.md

 Developing programs to convert videos into animated 3D visualizations using Gaussian splatting.
 The ambitious goal is to transform sports footage into near real-time temporal Gaussian splats, enabling viewers to watch the game from any angle imaginable.

 ## Past Projects
-### Automated renogram analysis with deep learning and image processing
+### Renogram Analysis with Deep Learning and Image Processing
 During my internship at the Children's Hospital of Philadelphia, I developed an image processing pipeline in Python to extract quantitative data from over 300 renogram images.
-This data, including 34 extracted features and 121 normalized time-series points, was used to train models that predict surgical necessity based on renograms using a logistic regression, random forest, and a convolutional neural network with long short-term memory (CNN-LSTM), all validated with 5-fold cross-validation.
-To enhance clinical utility, I also developed two interactive web tools using REST APIs: one for automated renogram analysis and another for drawing renogram curves to aid in model interpretability [here](https://renogram-drawing.onrender.com/).
+This data, including 34 extracted features and 121 normalized time-series points, was used to train models that predict surgical necessity using a logistic regression, random forest, and a convolutional neural network with long short-term memory (CNN-LSTM), all validated with 5-fold cross-validation.
+To enhance clinical utility, I also developed two interactive web tools using REST APIs: one for automated renogram analysis and another for drawing renogram curves to aid in model interpretability <a href="https://renogram-drawing.onrender.com/" target="_blank">here</a>.

 ### Basketball Shot Tracker Using ML & Computer Vision